Privacy Notice for Students

 What is the purpose of this document?

-This privacy notice outlines how we, Cambridge Occupational Analysts Ltd registered company number 02049351 (“COA”), collect, store and use the personal data that you or your school, provide to us in relation to the careers assessment programmes that we offer to students.
+This privacy notice outlines how Cambridge Occupational Analysts Ltd (hereafter “COA”), collects, stores and uses the personal data that you or your school, provide to us in relation to the careers assessment programmes that we offer to students.
 The purpose of our assessment programmes is to give you feedback and guidance to help you make informed choices about your future educational choices and careers.

 COA is committed to safeguarding your personal information.
 Whenever you provide personal information to us, including any information provided via your school, we are legally obliged to use it in accordance with all laws concerning the protection of personal information (we refer to these laws collectively in this privacy notice as the “data protection laws”).